microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 #### Exchange Server 2016 CU22 / Exchange Server 2019 CU11 or Older

 If you have an environment containing Exchange Server 2016 CU22 or Exchange Server 2019 CU11 or older and are utilizing Public Folders, before enabling extended protection you must confirm the version of the server hosting the Public Folder hierarchy. **Ensure the server hosting the Public Folder hierarchy is upgraded to Exchange Server 2016 CU23 or Exchange Server 2019 CU12 with the latest Security Updates** or move the hierarchy to one with these latest versions and updates.

+## FAQs

+Q: Is it safe to enable Windows Extended Protection on an environment that uses Active Directory Federation Services (ADFS) for OWA?
+A: Yes, ADFS is not impacted by this change.

+Q: Is it safe to enable Windows Extended Protection on an environment that uses Hybrid Modern Auth (HMA)?
+A: Yes, HMA is not impacted by this change.